onflow/atree/SECURITY.md

 # Flow Rewards

-Security reports that follow the guidelines and meet other conditions of the vulnerability disclosure program might qualify for Flow Protocol Rewards.
+Security reports that follow the guidelines and meet other requirements of the vulnerability disclosure program might qualify for Flow Protocol Rewards.

 Security reports should not evaluate Atree as a standalone component, because Atree relies on some limits and security guarantees provided by other components, i.e. in the [Cadence programming language](https://github.com/onflow/cadence) and the [Flow node software](https://github.com/onflow/flow-go).

 Before submitting a report, please try to reproduce the vulnerability using a Cadence script or transaction using an unmodified [Flow Emulator](https://github.com/onflow/flow-emulator).
 See the [documentation](https://developers.flow.com/build/tools/emulator) on how to install and use it.